apioo/fusio/README.md

   Fusio provides a way to rate limit requests based on the user or app
 * __Authorization__
   Fusio uses OAuth2 for API authorization
-* __RPC support__
-  Fusio provides RPC support, every action which you create can be also called via JsonRPC
 * __Monetization__
   Fusio provides a simple payment system to charge for specific routes
 * __Validation__